Cozy Peach Kitchen

 • Vegan fried rice: Nutritional yeast pairs with soy sauce to make a flavorful but simple vegan meal.

-• Creamy vegan pasta like vegan alfredo and cashew cream pasta.
+• Creamy vegan sauces like dairy-free alfredo sauce and cashew cream pasta.

 • Air fryer tofu and marinated tofu feature savory flavors that take tofu to the next level.